 Disaster-Relief Efforts.
 We may disclose your PHI to an organization, such as the American Red Cross, assisting in a disaster relief effort, so that your family can be notified about your condition, status and location.
 If we can reasonably do so while trying to respond to the emergency, we will try to find out if you want us to share this information.

 Research.
 We may use or disclose your PHI for research purposes, such as studies comparing the benefits of alternative treatments received by our members.
-All research projects conducted through CareConnect must be approved through a special review process to protect plan member safety, welfare and confidentiality.
+All research projects conducted through or in connection with CareConnect must be approved through a special review process to protect plan member safety, welfare and confidentiality.
 Your PHI may be important to research efforts and may be used for research purposes in accordance with state and federal law.

 Government Programs Providing Public Benefits.
 We may disclose your PHI relating to eligibility for or enrollment in CareConnect to an agency administering a government program providing public benefits, as long as sharing the PHI is required or otherwise authorized by law.

 As Required By Law.
 We will share your PHI when federal, state, or local law requires us to do so.